 Spend a day in old New England.
-Visit Historic Deerfield, an authentic 18th-century English settlement in the Connecticut River Valley of Massachusetts.
+Visit Historic Deerfield, an authentic 18th-century New England village in the Connecticut River Valley of Massachusetts.
 Tour beautifully restored museum houses with period architecture and furnishings.
 See yankee ingenuity at work in demonstrations of colonial-era trades.
 And explore our world-famous collection of early American crafts, ceramics, furniture, textiles and metalwork.
 It’s a celebration of New England heritage.